openzipkin/openzipkin.github.io/pages/instrumenting.md

 Trace identifiers
 =====

-In order to reassmble a set of spans into a full trace three pieces of information are required.
+In order to reassemble a set of spans into a full trace three pieces of information are required.
 These are all 64 bits long.

 **Trace Id**